TristenHarr/goldenalgebra/README.md

 The work presents a self-contained, symbolically verified derivation of the Riemann Hypothesis (RH).
 It is founded upon the k-Metallic Algebra and the 'Mirror Math' framework.
 The argument demonstrates that by accepting two core foundational principles—(I) The Mirror Math Correspondence and (II) The Principle of Symmetric Fixation—the Riemann Hypothesis ($\Re(s_0)=1/2$ for non-trivial zeros $s_0$) follows as a necessary mathematical consequence, harmonious with established $\zeta(s)$ properties.

 ### Section 0: Utility Helper Function (Conceptual)
 For development, a Mathematica helper function `ValidateProperty` was used to symbolically verify algebraic identities.
-Its role was to confirm `FullSimplify[LHS-RHS]==0` under assumptions.
+Its conceptual role was to confirm `FullSimplify[LHS-RHS]==0` under assumptions.
 The outcomes are presented herein as proven.

 ### Section 1: The k-Metallic Algebraic System (General $k>0$)